Ficool

 Chapter 36 - The Decisive Match

-The moment Ishikawa's announcement echoed across the training ground, Hikaru took a deep breath to calm the nervous energy that had been building since he stepped into the combat area.
+The moment Ishikawa's announcement echoed across the training ground, Hikaru took a deep breath to calm his nerves.
 His shoulders rolled back automatically as he tried to release the tension.
 Despite not wanting to compete originally, he couldn't deny the excitement coursing through his body as he faced his opponent.

 Among the crowd of watching students, Yuki, Kenta, and his other classmates had moved closer to get a better view.
 Their faces showed a mixture of pride and worry as they watched their friend prepare for what could be the most important fight of his Academy career.